CONFERENCE SERIES: Biological Therapeutic Products

-This workshop covers the theory and general application of both traditional and emerging technologies suitable for protein therapeutic characterization, across the applicable size range of 1 nm to 100 um.
+This digital course covers the theory and general application of both traditional and emerging technologies suitable for protein therapeutic characterization, across the applicable size range of 1 nm to 100 um.
 Historically, quantification of protein aggregates in pharmaceutical formulations had been assessed almost exclusively using size exclusion chromatography (SEC) in the nm size range and light obscuration in the micron size range.
 Given recent concerns regarding the potential of undesirable immune responses to protein aggregates, the FDA is recommending 1) the use of orthogonal techniques to support SEC results, and 2) an expansion of the technology portfolio to include those suitable for particle sizes beyond the upper limits of SEC.
 This workshop covers the range of technologies suitable for satisfying these FDA recommendations, with a focus on orthogonality vs complementarity, using real world examples.
 Representative Discussion Points

 What’s the difference between Tm measured by DSC, CD, & DLS?